saushe/Rent-hop---Kaggle/README.md

 # Rent-hop---Kaggle
-Data prep and model codes
+Recently I participated in Rent Hop cometition on Kaggle.
+Here is my code for data prep and model building